-They were also stunning redheads with Audrey Hepburn hairdos, like the illustration at left from the 1960 Post short story, “Money on Her Mind” by Willard Temple.
+They were also stunning redheads with Audrey Hepburn hairdos, like the illustration from the 1960 Post short story, “Money on Her Mind” by Willard Temple.
 The Hepburn-inspired coif was no accident.
 According to illustration expert Walt Reed in Great American Illustrators, Whitmore had to have “a thorough knowledge of fashion trends.
 Since the pictures oftentimes were not published until several months after being painted, styles chosen had to be advanced enough to avoid looking dated when they appeared.”

 “He stopped talking and put his arms around her.
 There was no resistance worth recording.”
-This provocative caption appeared below the Whitmore illustration at left.
+This provocative caption appeared below the Whitmore illustration above.
 The caption, pulled from the Post story “The Lady and the Landlord,” is what Reed defines as “the clinch,” or the logical highlight in a romantic storyline.
 Variations on a romantic embrace would seem to be limited, Reed notes, but “Whitmore always came up with something new.”
 The industrious illustrator also created romantic scenes for McCall’s, Ladies’ Home Journal, Redbook, Cosmopolitan, among others.

 “Racing cars, illustrating, and smart clothes on good-looking women,” Whitmore said these were his three primary interests.
 While Whitmore the racer was simply indulging in a hobby, Whitmore the artist was a fastidious professional who, writes Reed, was “so inventive over so long a time in doing variations on the theme of ‘boy meets girl.’”
 Though in this 1958 illustration, he depicted what happens after boy meets girl.

-More than just another provocative pose, this often-overlooked Whitmore illustration is an elegant study in pastels.
+More than just another provocative pose, this often-overlooked Whitmore illustration (above) is an elegant study in pastels.
 The accompanying story, “The Visitor” by Audrey A. Boughton, was not a typical romance, but a story of a widow who receives a letter from a past love.

 The beauty of Coby Whitmore went well beyond his skill with a paintbrush; according to the Society of Illustrators, he was “a dashing fellow” with a penchant for white suits and “a child’s delight in all things.
 A man of genuine humility, he seems truly not to know how good he is.
 Bob Levering [Whitmore’s co-worker and a fellow Post artist], characterized him as having a ‘great, ambling confused amiability.
 And underneath he’s sharp as a razor blade.’”